MundVetter/eca/README.md

 # Elementary Cellular Automata
 A generator in javascript for an Elementary Cellular Automata in short eca.
-Made by Mund & Mart for their PWS.
+Made by Mund & Mart for their 'profielwerkstuk'.

 ## How to use
 `eca(rule, options)` has one required parameter(the rule number),